polkaulfield/android_manifest/README.md

 Brought to you by the former DavinciCodeOS team.

+## Preparation

+Kenvyra uses SSH remotes, which means you will have to set up SSH access to GitHub and GitLab, please follow their documentation on how to do this: [GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and [GitLab](https://docs.gitlab.com/ee/user/ssh.html).
+You'll have to have connected to each of them once to have them in yours known hosts file, otherwise syncing the manifest will error.

 ## Building

 Building the ROM requires you to initialize the manifest first, like so: